 Comfrey oil appears to be safe when applied to unbroken skin.

 It is “discussed” as unsafe to take comfrey by mouth because of its pyrrolizidine alkaloids (PAs), which it is proposed, can cause liver damage.
 The US Food and Drug Administration (FDA) has recommended banning oral forms of Comfrey.

-However, in the Garden Web community forum, Garden Web it was argued that the pyrrolizidine alkaloids (PAs) in comfrey are qualitatively and quantitatively less than toxic than those found in known poisonous plants, such as ragwort.
+However, in the Garden Web community forum, (now Houzz) Garden Web it was argued that the pyrrolizidine alkaloids (PAs) in comfrey are qualitatively and quantitatively less toxic than those found in known poisonous plants, such as ragwort.

 It also casts doubt that PAs cause cancer outside of laboratory experiments, and states that a toxicological study has shown that normal human use of comfrey cannot cause death or toxicity.
 Emphasis mine.

 During studies undertaken to ascertain the elements present in comfrey, scientists have noticed that when pyrrolizidine alkaloids are present as solitary substances, they are extremely poisonous to the liver.
 However, the scientists are yet to ascertain whether pyrrolizidine alkaloids are also toxic when using the entire plant.
 In any case, they are present in tiny quantities in comfrey and sometimes they are totally lacking in samples of the dehydrated aerial parts of the plant.
 It has been found that the greatest intensity of pyrrolizidine alkaloids is in the roots of the plant.